 Berkeley Madonna can display the coordinates of any point in the graph window.
-Activate readout mode by depressing the Readout button, then drag the mouse around inside the data area of the plot.
-As you drag, the "crosshair" cursor tracks the mouse and the corresponding values are displayed in the information area at the top of the window.
+Activate readout mode by depressing the Readout button, then move the mouse to an area of interest on the graph.
+Click the mouse button and the corresponding TIME, Left Y Axis, and Right Y Axis values are displayed at the bottom left of the window.

-When Fast Fourier Transform mode is active, the readout displays both frequency and period corresponding to the X axis coordinate.
+When Fast Fourier Transform mode is active, the readout displays both the frequency and period corresponding to the X axis coordinate.
+Additionally the Left and Right Y Axis values are also given.

-Note that you must deactivate readout mode in order to use the "zoom in" feature.
+Note that you must deactivate Readout mode to use the "zoom in" feature.